zaphosting/docs/docs/minecraft-firststeps-dashboard.md

 ---
 id: minecraft-firststeps-dashboard
 title: "Minecraft: Dashboard Overview"
-description: Information about the dashboard of an Minecraft server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an Minecraft server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - gameserver-minecraft